-The Brockman Medical Research Foundation has provided funding in support of first-of-their kind clinical drug trials conducted by Dr. Malcolm V. Brock at Johns Hopkins University School of Medicine in Baltimore, Maryland.
+The Brockman Foundation Medical Research Grant Program has provided funding in support of first-of-their kind clinical drug trials conducted by Dr. Malcolm V. Brock at Johns Hopkins University School of Medicine in Baltimore, Maryland.

 Dr. Brock, a Bermudian, is a specialist in Thoracic Oncology and is a Professor of Surgery and Oncology at Johns Hopkins.
 He is Director of Clinical and Translational Research in Thoracic Surgery, conducting cancer research at the Johns Hopkins Kimmel Cancer Center.